 - 1. Turn your engine upside down. - 2.
-Remove the trucks (see page 33) from the chassis and the truck sides from the trucks in order to slip the new tire over the grooved drive wheel. - 3.
-Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 4.
+Remove the two Phillips screws that attach each truck side to the truck block. - Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 4.
 Slip the new tire onto the wheel.
 You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 5.
 If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
 Otherwise your engine will wobble while operating. - 6.
 Make sure the tire is fully seated inside the groove.
 Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly. - 7.
 Reassemble in reverse order.